-Eligibility, Evaluation, and Assessment Eligibility, Evaluation, and Assessment procedures meet federal regulations as per AEIS compliance indicators. ☐ Yes ☐ No Federal Regulations 303.321 (i) A timely, comprehensive, multidisciplinary evaluation of the child in accordance with paragraph (b) of this section unless eligibility is established under paragraph (a)(3)(i) of this section; and (ii) If the child is determined eligible as an infant or toddler with a disability as defined in §303.21- (A) A multidisciplinary assessment of the unique strengths and needs of that infant or toddler and the identification of services appropriate to meet those needs; (iii) The identification of the child's needs in each of the developmental areas in §303.21(a)(1). (i) Cognitive development. (ii) Physical development, including vision and hearing. (iii) Communication development. (iv) Social or emotional development. (v) Adaptive development (i) A child's medical and other records may be used to establish eligibility (without conducting an evaluation of the child) under this part if those records indicate that the child's level of functioning in one or more of the developmental areas identified in §303.21(a)(1) constitutes a developmental delay or that the child otherwise meets the criteria for an infant or toddler with a disability under §303.21. (ii) Qualified personnel must use informed clinical opinion when conducting an evaluation and assessment of the child.
-In addition, the lead agency must ensure that informed clinical opinion may be used as an independent basis to establish a child's eligibility under this part even when other instruments do not establish eligibility; however, in no event may informed clinical opinion be used to negate the results of evaluation instruments used to establish eligibility under paragraph (b) of this section.
+Eligibility, Evaluation, and Assessment Eligibility, Ev compliance i aluation, and Assessment procedures meet federal regulations as per AEIS ndicators. ☐ Yes ☐ No Federal Regulations 303.321 Evaluation of the child and assessment of the child and family. (a) General.
+(1)(i) A timely, comprehensive, multidisciplinary evaluation of the child in accordance with paragraph (b) of this section unless eligibility is established under paragraph (a)(3)(i) of this section; and (ii) If the child is determined eligible as an infant or toddler with a disability as defined in §303.21- (A) A multidisciplinary assessment of the unique strengths and needs of that infant or toddler and the identification of services appropriate to meet those needs; (iii) The identification of the child's needs in each of the developmental areas in §303.21(a)(1). (i) Cognitive development. (ii) Physical development, including vision and hearing. (iii) Communication development. (iv) Social or emotional development. (v) Adaptive development (d) (1) Constitutes a development areas identified in §303.21(a)(1) constitutes a developmental delay or that the child's level of functioning in one or more of the development areas identified in §303.21(a)(1) constitutes a developmental delay or that the child otherwise meets the criteria for an infant or toddler with a disability under §303.21. (ii) Qualified personnel must use informed clinical opinion when conducting an evaluation and assessment of the child.
+In addition, the lead agency must ensure that informed clinical opinion may be used to establish eligibility under this part even when other instruments do not establish eligibility; however, in no event may informed clinical opinion be used to negate the results of evaluation instruments used to establish eligibility under paragraph (b) of this section.
 303.322 Determination that a child is not eligible.
-If, based on the evaluation conducted under $\S303.321$ , the lead agency determines that a child is not eligible under this part, the lead agency must provide the parent with prior written notice required in $\$303.421$ , and include in the notice information about the parent's right to dispute the eligibility determination through dispute resolution mechanisms under $\$303.430$ , such as requesting a due process hearing or mediation or filing a State complaint.
+If, based on the evaluation conducted under § 303.321 , the lead agency determines that a child is not eligible under this part, the lead agency must provide the parent with prior written notice required in § 303.421 , and include in the notice information about the parent's right to dispute the eligibility determination through dispute resolution mechanisms under § 303.430 , such as requesting a due process hearing or mediation or filing a State complaint.
 AEIS Compliance Indicators A timely, comprehensive, multidisciplinary evaluation of the child was conducted and included the identification of the child's needs in each of the five developmental areas: Cognitive development.
 Physical development, including vision and hearing.
 Communication development.
 Social or emotional development.
 Adaptive development A multidisciplinary assessment of the unique strengths and needs of the infant or toddler and the identification of services appropriate to meet those needs was conducted.